 Part spectacle, part ride—all Vegas—Caesars’ High Roller goes a step beyond observation wheels like the London Eye and the Singapore Flyer, offering a full entertainment experience along with dizzyingly high views of the city.
 Located across the strip from Caesars Palace, the wheel serves as the focal point of the company’s newly developed quarter-mile-long entertainment row, featuring casinos, fine dining, and high-end retail outlets.
 Currently the largest wheel of its kind in the world, the High Roller features a circular rim formed of a single tube supporting 28 spherical cabins.
 Each cabin will accommodate up to 40 people, who can partake in a number of themed entertainment experiences throughout the 30 minute ride, including Elvis and Frank Sinatra “Experiences”.

 Open in March 2014, Caesars’ High Roller will be an iconic ride that promises to redefine the Las Vegas skyline and draw crowds from around the world.

-With a design life of 50 years, the High Roller will rotate as many 650,000 times and therefore had to be designed against fatigue.
-Numerous detailed stress analyses were conducted prior to finalising the steelwork details and specifications to control stress concentrations on the bearings, steelwork, cables, and fittings.
+With a design life of 50 years, the High Roller will rotate as many as 650,000 times and therefore be designed against fatigue.
+Numerous detailed stress analyses were conducted before finalising the steelwork details and specifications to control stress concentrations on the bearings, steelwork, cables, and fittings.